byoutline/kickmaterial/README.md

 ## Project setup
 This project uses [Retrolambda](https://github.com/orfjackal/retrolambda).
-If your build fails on `compileRetrolambdaDebug` or `compileDebugJavaWithJavac` please ensure that you have Java 7 and Java 8 installed in your system.
+If your build fails on `compileRetrolambdaDebug` or `compileDebugJavaWithJavac` please ensure that you have both Java 7 and Java 8 installed in your system.
 To be sure that they are found you may want to set set JAVA7_HOME and JAVA8_HOME environment variables.